 If you change the Campaign Name Attribute, click on the Refresh button to cause that change to be shown in the Campaign Tree Navigator.

-Editing Spectrum Metadata
+Displaying and Editing Spectrum Metadata

 See section 3.14 Spectrum-related Metadata for detailed information about individual Campaign Metadata fields, the way they are organised into Metadata groups, their meanings and operation.

 In order to understand the operation of this Editor, it is helpful to understand how Spectrum Metadata are stored by SPECCHIO.
+There are two storage methods.

-Mandatory – If they are not relevant or no data is available, set them to Nil.So that the space is optimised, Metadata AttributeSPECCHIO only stores Metadata values which are set.
-They are stored in an Entity/Attribute/Value table, where one Metadata item is stored in each row of the table as an Attribute/Value pair (such as Latitude=-35.33943, or Ambient Temp=23.5).
+Mandatory Metadata The following attributes are stored for all Spectra and are always displayed – Measurement unit, File format, Sensor, Instrument and Reference.
+If they are not relevant or no data is available, set them to Nil.

+EAV Metadata So that space is optimised, for all other Metadata Attributes SPECCHIO stores only those values which are set.
+They are stored in an Entity/Attribute/Value table, where one Metadata value is stored in each row of the table as an Attribute=Value pair (such as Latitude=-35.33943, or Ambient Temp=23.5).
 The Entity field in that row stores a list of Spectra which are associated with this particular Attribute and Value.